Glass Safety Window Film

 - Doors and General Application - All doors and any glazing within 2000mm of ground level of all buildings are considered subject to risk of impact on human safety and have a Grade A safety requirement.

-Tinting Direct has installed Safety Film in over 60 Family Day Care homes and offers carers a FREE glass safety audit.
+Tinting Direct has installed 100micron Safety Film in over 250 Family Day Care homes to protect children against glass cut injury.

 Tinting Direct offers a group discount where 5 or more carers are located within the same area.
-Family Day Care Australia has produced a glass information kit to provide carers and coordination units with information on glass safety requirements in family day care homes titled “Glass Safety in Family Day Care”
+Family Day Care Australia has produced a glass information kit to provide carers and coordination units with information on glass safety requirements in family day care homes.

 - The information kit can be obtained from the Family Day Care co-ordinator for your area.